Mixed Models Tutorial: Contrast Coding

 Contrast coding is part of StatsModels.jl.
 Here is the primary author’s (i.e., Dave Kleinschmidt’s) documentation of Modeling Categorical Data.

-Second, The factor Sex has only two levels.
-We use EffectCoding (also known as Sum coding in R) to estimate the difference of the levels from the Grand Mean.
-Unlike in R, the default sign of the effect is for the second level (base is the first, not the last level), but this can be changed with the base kwarg in the command.
-Effect coding is a sum-to-zero contrast, but when applied to factors with more than two levels does not yield orthogonal contrasts.
+Second, the factor Sex has only two levels.
+We use effects coding (also known as sum coding in R) to estimate the difference of the levels from the Grand Mean.
+Unlike in R, the default sign of the effect is for the second level (the base level is the first, not the last level), but this can be changed with the base kwarg in the command.
+Effects coding is a sum-to-zero contrast, but when applied to factors with more than two levels does not yield orthogonal contrasts.

 Finally, contrasts for the five levels of the fixed factor Test represent the hypotheses about differences between them.
 In this tutorial, we use this factor to illustrate various options.